buttersaltpepper/Data-Analysis/README.md

 **This repository includes other work that demonstrates my skills as a data analyst.**

-If you have any questions or would like to discuss potential opportunities, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jackson-li-/).
-I'm always interested in connecting with other data professionals!
+If you have any questions feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jackson-li-/).